Do you health test?

 Do you ship puppies?

 I used to send them with my trusted ground shipper but unfortunately he was killed in 2019 in a car accident.
 I will only ship via a ground shipper, never a plane.
+I sometimes will hand deliver to you as well.
+It gives me a chance for my puppies to go into other states and I like that thought.

 Where are you located?